Scoliosis is an abnormal curvature of the spine. Instead of a straight line from the neck to the buttocks, the spine has a C- or S-shape.

 - Spinal imbalance

-Your doctor will ask about your symptoms and medical history.
-A physical exam will be done and the doctor will ask you to move or hold certain positions.
+You will be asked about your symptoms and medical history.
+A physical exam will be done.
+You will be asked to move or hold certain positions.
 An examination of the back and spine may include:

 - Assessing posture and spinal curvature in an upright position